acheevit/hh_bookshelf/README.md

 # Bookshelf

-**Bookshelf** is a place show some popular books.
+**Bookshelf** is a place to show some popular books.
 At the moment, the functionality is basic and not very appealing.
 Your main goal is to add features and improve UX.